matthartsock/wc3-aod-saveloadhelper/README.md

 # Warcraft 3 Save/Load Helper for Aspect of Doom

 Info: Uses autohotkey v1.1 (latest), not v2.
+Direct link to download latest 1.1:  https://www.autohotkey.com/download/ahk-install.exe

 _Important_: If taking custom backups or names, follow the same name syntax the system uses.
 You can customize the name like the following: